willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_4.md

 By default, in the global *namespace*.

-A `namespace` is a kind of scope for typenames: Classes, structs, enums, etc.
+A `namespace` is a kind of named permanent scope for symbols.
+If you declare something inside a namespace, the symbol persists even after you leave the namespace, but you will need to scope into the namespace to be able to access it.

-The symbol we want, `count`, is part of `Counter`, so we must enter its space with `::` before the symbol becomes visible to use from the global namespace.
+The symbol we want, `count`, is part of the `Counter` class, so we must enter its space with `::` before the symbol becomes visible to use from the global namespace.

 But, why must we define it separately?